 Salary, Benefits, and Employment Term

-The fellow role is a 9-month appointment at Georgetown University.
+The fellow role is a nine-month appointment at Georgetown University.
 The stipend band for this fellowship is $80,000-$100,000, commensurate with experience, and includes full benefits.
-The fellowship period is expected to begin September 2020, and the stipend will be paid monthly.
-There is no guarantee of continued employment beyond the 9-month appointment.
+The fellowship period is for nine months from the start date, which is expected to begin September 2020, and the stipend will be paid monthly.
+There is no guarantee of continued employment beyond the nine-month appointment.

 If you are a qualified individual with a disability and need a reasonable accommodation for any part of the application and hiring process, please click here for more information, or contact the Office of Institutional Diversity, Equity, and Affirmative Action (IDEAA) at 202-687-4798 or email@example.com.

 Need some assistance with the application process?
 Please call 202-687-2500.
 For more information about the suite of benefits, professional development and community involvement opportunities that make up Georgetown’s commitment to its employees, please visit the Georgetown Works website.